sultansiddiqi/Challenge-018-NoSQL-Challenge-Social-Network-API/README.md

 [Walkthrough Demo](https://youtu.be/Az0YOhdVFVo)

 ## Installation:

+There are some simple steps when starting this API.
 This repo is not to be deployed, if you wanted to, you could by doing the following:
-1. Download the repo files from the link below
+- Download the repo files from the link below
-2. You must have mongoDB installed
+- You must have mongoDB installed
-3. Run the following at the command line
+- Run the following at the command line
 ```
     - npm init -y
     - npm install express
     - npm install mongoose
     - npm install moment
 ```
-4. Start the server
+- Start the server
 ```
     $ npm start
 ```
-5. Open Insomnia Core to test API routes
+- Open Insomnia Core to test API routes

 ## Tests: